danrachita/healthcoin-web-wallet/README.md

  sudo mkdir /etc/apache2/certs
  sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/apache2/certs/{domain name}.key -out /etc/apache2/certs/{domain name}.crt

- Note: Also copy the crt and key file to the {Web Wallet}/sslcert directory.
+ Note: Also copy the crt and key file to the {nodejs}/sslcert directory.
 Change the owner to that of the nodejs process, then make sure your settings.json SSL parameters have the correct file-names for your key and crt files.

 ## Configuring: